The Complete Guide to All On 4 Dental Implants

 Partial and complete edentulism, or the lack of teeth, as a result of tooth loss, is a major problem for many Americans.

 The American College of Prosthodontists (ACP) estimates that 178 million Americans are missing at least one tooth.
 An astonishing 40 million Americans suffer from complete edentulism and are missing all of their teeth!
 One-third of all adults over the age of 65 have no natural teeth.
 As an interesting economic aside, research shows that tooth loss results in $63 billion dollars of lost productivity globally as a result of dental downtime.

 On a more personal level, tooth loss can have profoundly adverse effects on the emotional well-being of many individuals.
 As perhaps one of the most visible signs of aging or a lasting reminder of a traumatic incident or period of illness, missing teeth can engender feelings of sadness, fear, and even depression.

 Tooth loss bites.

-Individual dental implants were once the gold standard for the effective treatment for tooth loss.
+Individual dental implants were once the gold standard for an effective treatment for tooth loss.
 Individual implants mimic the natural look and function of natural teeth, last a long time, and offer better comfort.
-The process, however, is incredibly time-consuming, labor intensive, and as a result, prohibitively expensive.
+The process, however, is incredibly time-consuming, labor-intensive, and as a result, prohibitively expensive.
 Individual dental implants are also not right for everybody.
 For the titanium screws that are embedded into the jaw to fuse properly with the jaw, there must be sufficient bone already in place.

 A third and better solution: The All-on-4® Dental Implants